frockett/astro-payload-starter/README.md

 ## Features

 - Astro Frontend: SSG on primary routes and SSR on `/preview/` routes
-- Payload CMS Backend: Headless CMS with admin panel for content management
+- Payload CMS Backend
-- Live Preview: Eschews "true" live reload in favor of a simpler approach (see [Live Preview](#live-preview))
+- Live Preview: Eschews "true" live preview in favor of a simpler approach (see [Live Preview](#live-preview))
-- Pre-built Components: Header and hero component that use Payload globals + blog template
+- Pre-built Components: Header and hero component that use Payload globals for limited editing + blog template.
 - Use of Payload's REST API
 - Tailwind CSS + Typography plugin with basic styling

+## Project Structure

 ```
 ├── backend/          # Payload CMS